dwang53/USGS-Streamgage-Auto-Retriveal/README.md

-# USGS Streamgage Data Retrieval Script
+# USGS Streamgage Data Auto Retrieval Script

 This script facilitates the automated downloading of USGS gauge data.
 It retrieves real-time streamflow data from the USGS National Water Information System (NWIS) using the USGS Water Services API.